 A more systematic investigation into what people think about feminists found that many people think that feminists are ugly, uptight, angry, aggressive, harsh, strident, demanding, dogmatic, man-hating lesbians… or think other people think they are.
 Only 26 percent of people say that feminist is a positive term.

 This suggests that actual feminists have lost control over their own reputation.
 It would be counterproductive, after all, for feminists to portray themselves as unlikeable.
 Negative stereotypes about feminists, instead, are likely spread by anti-feminists.

 Anti-suffrage campaign material is one example.
 The images below — from the collection of Catherine Palczewski — tell a story about who the feminist women fighting for suffrage are and what they want.
 It’s all pre-1920s, but the stereotypes and fears are similar.

 Next time you hear that feminists are ugly or hate men — or any number of stereotypes about women who seek equality — remember that this is exactly what anti-feminists have wanted you to think for the last 200 years.

 Thanks to Jay Livingston for the tip!
 Postcards from: Palczewski, Catherine H. Postcard Archive.
 University of Northern Iowa.
-Cedar Falls, IA.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+Cedar Falls, IA.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter and Instagram.